edtr-io/edtr-io/README.md

 Edtr.io is backed by Open Education heavyweights: serlo.org and the HPI Schul-Cloud, and supported by Splish.

-It has been born from the needs of the learning platform [serlo.org](https://serlo.org/) and builds on the original work of Serlo’s co-founder and CTO [Aeneas Rekkas](https://github.com/aeneasr).
+It has been born from the needs of the learning platform [serlo.org](https://serlo.org/) and builds on the original work of Serlo’s co-founder und CTO [Aeneas Rekkas](https://github.com/aeneasr).
 Serlo.org is inspired by Wikipedia and already provides thousands of articles, videos and exercises for one million German students every month.
 Serlo.org is growing steadily.
 In 2018, the platform went international.

-Great content editing is essential for the user experience of a community-driven site.
-That's why serlo.org and the HPI Schul-Cloud decided to develop a new editor from scratch - edtr.io was started to make editing on the web easy for students and teachers.
+In 2019 Serlo partnered with the German [Schul-Cloud](https://hpi.de/en/open-campus/hpi-initiatives/schul-cloud.html), started by the Hasso Plattner Institute (HPI) in cooperation with MINT-EC, and funded by the Federal Ministry for Education and Research.
+The HPI Schul-Cloud aims to provide low-threshold access to digital educational content to schools nationwide.

 [Splish](http://splish.me) was founded in 2016 by the very people working on the editor, to be able to provide commercial support.

-Currently, edtr.io is being developed intensely, to be ready for the launch of the German [Schul-Cloud](https://hpi.de/en/open-campus/hpi-initiatives/schul-cloud.html), started by the Hasso Plattner Institute (HPI) in cooperation with MINT-EC, and funded by the Federal Ministry for Education and Research.
-The HPI Schul-Cloud aims to provide low-threshold access to digital educational content to schools nationwide.
+Great content editing is essential for the user experience of a community-driven site - edtr.io’s main purpose is to make editing on the web easy for students and teachers.

 We love education.
 We need this editor.
 We're in for the long haul.